mk-fg/infinite-image-scroller/README.rst

     -gtk-key-bindings: image-scroller-keys;
   }

-Other non-window keys can be changed via ini configuration file.
+Other non-window keys can be changed via ini configuration file, in ``[keys]`` section.

+Mouse clicks print image paths to stdout by default.
+Format of those lines can be set via "click-print-format" ini option, or empty value there will disable this output.

 Image processing